gardener/gardener/docs/usage/shoot_purposes.md

 ## Behavioral Differences

-So far, the only behavioral difference is that
+So far, the only difference in the way the shoot cluster is set up is that

 * `testing` shoot clusters **do not** get a monitoring or a logging stack as part of their control planes.

+There are also differences with respect to how `testing` shoots are scheduled after creation, please consult the [Scheduler documentation](../concepts/scheduler.md).

 ## Future Steps